 Conceptually, you have a control node on which all applications and connections interact, each interacts with a multitude of compute nodes.

 The control node retrieves the input request and then analyzes it before sending it to the compute nodes.
-Calculation nodes run the query on their databases and return the results to the control node that collects these results.
+The compute nodes execute the query on their databases and return the results to the control node that gathers these results.

 The data is stored in Azure Blob storage and is not attached to the compute nodes.
 That's why you can do the scale out, scale in or even suspend you ADW quickly without losing any data.